 - Plant based fuel for dads

-And, if you’re an over 40 dad that’s looking for the ultimate guide to getting in shape, we’ve got just the thing for you:
+And, if you’re an over 40 Man that’s looking for guidance which actually gets you results the ultimate guide to getting in shape, we’ve got just the thing for you:

 Finally, If you want the exact step-by-step process I used to transform myself from an out of shape, lethargic, and low testosterone dad into the best shape of my life without dieting or going to a gym The Total Transformation program ‘TT40 Method’ and start your journey today